First Soundscope: Mizu no Nai Hareta Umi e

 First Soundscope: Mizu no Nai Hareta Umi e (first soundscope 〜水のない晴れた海へ〜) is the debut studio album by Japanese band Garnet Crow.
 It was released on January 31, 2001 under Giza Studio.

 Background

-The album consist of six previously released singles.
+The album consists of six previously released singles.

 Two out of thirteen tracks, Kimi no Uchi ni Tsuku made Zutto Hashitte Yuku and Futari no Rocket were previously released in their indies album First Kaleidscope: Kimi no Uchi ni Tsuku made Zutto Hashitte Yuku with the small instrumental and arrangement change.

 Rhythm was supposed to release as fourth single, however due to unknown reason the release was canceled and was replaced with the release of single Sen Ijō no Kotoba wo Narabete mo.

 Natsu no Maboroshi received album mix under title secret arrange.

 A leading album track Mizu no Nai Hareta Umi e was released in Giza Studio's compilation album Giza Studio Masterpiece Blend 2001.

 This album was released on the same day as Nana Azuki's first poetry book 80,0.